What Teacher Training does Gradalis offer?

 - The Summer Intensives include: Arts (eurythmy and movement, painting and drawing, singing and instruments), biography, Rudolf Steiner’s philosophy, and curriculum overview and preparation for the grade you will be entering in the coming school year.

-- The fall and spring include one practicum weekend each.
-These are held from early Friday through late Saturday evening.
+- The fall and spring include one 3-day practicum weekend each.
+These are held from early Thursday or Friday through late Saturday or Sunday afternoon.

-- There are eight grade-level webinars to support upcoming main lesson blocks, and four philosophical webinars per school year that teach Anthroposophical philosophy and inner development, as well as instruction useful to teachers and administrators.
-Also included are two pedagogical webinars per year focused on Waldorf standards, assessment and remedial approaches in Waldorf schools.
+- There are eight grade-level webinars to support upcoming main lesson blocks, and four philosophical webinars per school year that teach Anthroposophical philosophy, child development and inner development, as well as instruction useful to teachers and administrators.
+Also included are four pedagogical webinars per year focused on Child Study, Waldorf standards, assessment and remedial approaches in Waldorf schools.

 - Internship/Externship is allowed in your own classroom, as Gradalis students are generally working teachers in Waldorf public and private schools.
 Homework and reflections on classroom practice are integral to this part of the training.

-- A Field Mentor will visit you in your classroom once each semester during the school year to observe and provide insight in Waldorf pedagogy and best practices for your classroom and your growth as a teacher.
+- A Field Mentor will visit you in your classroom once each semester during the school year to observe and provide insight into pedagogy and best practices for your classroom and your growth as a teacher.

-- Block content per each grade in a variety of forms.
+- Main Lesson block content per grade level cohorts are taught in a variety of forms.

 What is the result of this type of training?

 This type of training allows teachers to stay in the classroom while completing their training.
-Experienced Waldorf Teacher instructors lead students through blocks, artistic work and classroom management.
+Experienced Waldorf Teacher instructors lead students through blocks, artistic work and classroom management strategies to improve your teaching.
 Students will experience the arts and story telling in a classroom setting to prepare them to be the best teacher they can be.
-As a result of this multifaceted training, teachers feel more prepared and confident to face the ongoing challenges of running a classroom.
+As a result of this multifaceted training, teachers feel more prepared and confident to face the ongoing challenges of running a classroom in a Waldorf school.

 Will I have homework?

 Yes, you will have homework.
-The homework is designed to impart the philosophical understanding of Waldorf pedagogy through three main avenues:
+The homework is designed to implement the philosophical understanding of Waldorf pedagogy through three main avenues:

-- reading of the basic books by Steiner and other assigned articles
+- Reading of the basic books by Steiner and other assigned articles & books

 Other homework includes:

 - Preparation and demonstration of your work in the classroom.
-This demonstration takes two forms and is meant to focus on your actual classroom work.
+This demonstration takes two forms and is meant to come from work done in your actual classroom.

 - Field Mentoring on-site at your school and in your classroom.